-Yes, exercise and a healthy diet are essential to preventing a lot of conditions and injuries that can lead to illness and death, but they are not the only forms of preventative care.
+Yes, exercise and a healthy diet are essential to preventing a lot of conditions and injuries that lead to illness and death, but they are not the only forms of preventative care.

 Getting regular medical checkups are also important to living a healthy life.
 Sadly, the longstanding stereotype that men don’t go to the doctor is true.

-Even with an abundance of health-related information at the tip of their fingers, men still fall behind women in taking care of their health by going for annual exams or seeing a doctor unless a condition becomes unbearable.
+Even with an abundance of health-related information at the tip of our fingers, men still fall behind women in taking care of their health by going for annual exams or seeing a doctor unless a condition becomes unbearable.

 In other words, the man box idea that men are supposed to be tough, emotionless and full of machismo is putting millions of men at risk of an early death